obinnaonyema/divvy_azure_synapse/readme.md

 Transformation scripts were written to create final tables according to the star schema: fact tables `trips` and `payments` and dimension tables `riders`, `date`, `stations`

+## Transform

+Transformation was done in line with the entity relationship diagram as guiding architecture.
+SQL scripts are in the sql folder.

 ## Challenges
 1. Initially, setting up data source for copy task could not connect to postgres database with error `no pg_hba.conf entry for host "4X.XXX.XX.XXX", user "userXXX", database "dbXXX"`.
 It was resolved by enabling encryption.